AdobeDocs/experience-manager-cloud-service.en/help/security/security-considerations.md

   ![Trust Store Management](/help/security/assets/global-trust-store-modified.png)

 * Access to the trust-store can be further restricted by repository access control depending on the use-case.

+Adobe recommends the default access controls be used for the Trust Store, which means that it remains publicly accessible.
+For the most secure configuration, you can use a policy of deny jcr:all for everyone.

+## Anonymous Permission Hardening Package {#anonymous-permission-hardening-package}

+For more information on the Anonymous Hardening Package, please see the [Security Checklist](https://experienceleague.adobe.com/docs/experience-manager-65/administering/security/security-checklist.html#anonymous-permission-hardening-package)